DeFi-Dojo/contracts/docs/yNFTVaults/QuickswapYNFTVault.md

-*Accrue rewards from LP mining to beneficiary address*
+*Accrue rewards from LP mining to beneficiary address.*

 ### getRoleAdmin